rhysstever/Eona/Campaigns/Whispers In Opira/Session Notes/Session 5 - On the Trail.md

 - R asks an Opirian guard, Alwin, about talking to Uga and where Folen is, while Myrdin checks outside
 - R talks to Thestros and gives him the response letter
 - Everyone regroups (except for Xerthanos ("Coat-thanos")) in Myrdin's room
+	- Xerthanos writes “R must stand for Really Awesome -Xerthanos, the Leonin” on R's mirror in illusionary script
 - Sontar goes back to his room to pray to Yher
 	- Asks for another vision